Ashish-simpleCoder/digitalxc-task/README.md

 - `React-icons` for icons
 - `Tailwind` Css for styling

+#### Api
+- Have created a backend server for serving the tasks and updating them.
+Located at `/server` folder

 #### Data Structure of the todo task
 - Have created in-memory object for todos. `tasks` and `tasksSequence`.
 Where `tasks` stores all of the task and `tasksSequence` stores all of the sequence/position of the task for particular type of task (like todo, in-progress, and done types of tasks).